C4viar/PPD_MSLD_2019_2020_LL-AL-MT/readme.md

 We are equipped with a Macbook Air 2018 version Catalina 10.15.3, a Macbook Pro 2015 version Mojave 10.14.6 and a Razer Blade stealth 13 version Windows 10.
 Amar and Laura use Google Collab because of problems installing the packages required for this PPD.
 Maxence uses python via Jupyter Notebook.

+All the elements necessary for the proper functioning of the code on NERs can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1gIx6SZ3i5eaYLZ__MIbDU2TwnJIETX0m?usp=sharing).